Ketonuria (ketone bodies in the urine)

 In adults, ketonuria is more common in severe diabetes.
 Ketonuria in diabetes develops due to increased ketogenesis and ketolysis disorders.
 Increased mobilization of fats from adipose tissue, decreased formation of oxalacetate in the Krebs cycle, and decreased biosynthesis of fatty acids lead to enhanced ketogenesis.

-In severe diabetes, accompanied by damage to the kidney tissue (the site of cleavage of ketones), an additional violation of ketolysis occurs.
+In severe diabetes, accompanied by damage to the kidney tissue (the site of cleavage of ketones), an additional impaired ketolysis occurs.